Enhancing the In-Store Shopping Experience With a Loyalty Program

 Improving digital conversion rate is always a concern of retailers.

-For those with both online and brick-and-mortar presence, conversion is even more important during COVID-19, as storefronts are hit with less foot traffic and reduced store hours.
+For those with both online and brick-and-mortar presence, conversion was even more important during COVID-19, as storefronts were hit with less foot traffic and reduced store hours.
+And online traffic only continues to increase post-lockdowns a few years later.

 One way to increase interest in your business is to give something away.